csbailey5t/csbailey.org/_posts/2014-1-10-building-from-scratch.markdown

 ---
-layout:post
+layout: post
-title: "Building from Scratch, then Scratching that Build"
+title: "Building From Scratch Then Scratching That Build"
 ---

 Over the past couple of weeks I've been working hard on building my own website.
 I actually began this work last summer, in the midst of a code camp for humanities graduate students being run at U.Va. with the great help of [Scholars' Lab][1] staff.
 There, I had gotten an intro to git, found out about [Github Pages][2] and [Jekyll][3], and had learned enough PHP to build a couple different WordPress themes throughout July and August.
 But, I was never happy with what I had produced and when school started back, my priorities shifted.
 When the holiday break began, I knew I needed to go ahead and get something up and running.